IonBoleac/mqtt-broker/mqtt-tls/README.md

-# Run a MQTT Brocker over TLS
+# Run a MQTT Broker over TLS
 [![CC BY 4.0][cc-by-shield]][cc-by]
 <table style="border-collapse: collapse; border: none;">
   <tr style="border: none;">
     <td><img src="../STICH.ico" alt="STICH"></td>
-    <td>In this directory there is a script that allows to run a MQTT Brocker over TLS in a Docker container.
+    <td>In this directory there is a script that allows to run an MQTT Broker over TLS in a Docker container.
 The script is written in bash and it's possible to manage the broker by using the script.</a> project.</td>
   </tr>
 </table>